That dollar amount reflects a -71.5% plunge since 2017 and a -52.7% drop from 2020 to 2021.

 - Warid Congo (mobile telecommunications)

 Another key indicator of a country’s economic performance is its unemployment rate.
-The Congo’s average unemployment rate was an estimated 10% for 2021, down from an average 10.3% in 2020 according to Trading Economics.
+The Congo’s unemployment rate averaged 21.8% for 2022, down from an average 22.2% in 2021 according to Trading Economics.

 Brazzaville serves as the capital city for the Republic of the Congo.